-Antiques Road Trip star Philip Serrell recently wished his daughter Clementine a very happy birthday with a sweet photo posted on Twitter.
+Antiques Road Trip star Philip Serrell previously shared a rare snap of his daughter Clementine while wishing her a very happy birthday on Twitter.

 MORE: Antiques Road Trip: who is Natasha Raskin Sharp?

-Sharing a throwback of Clementine when she was a toddler alongside a recent snap of her smiling to the camera on 22 November, he wrote: "Happy Birthday @clemserrell xx."
+Sharing a throwback of Clementine when she was a toddler alongside a snap of her smiling to the camera on 22 November 2020, he wrote: "Happy Birthday @clemserrell xx."

 Phillip wished his daughter a happy birthday